1

 Find information on requirements for the timing and frequency of submission of a Certificate of Nonmedical Exemption.

-2. Certificates of Medical or Nonmedical Exemptions, obtained using Colorado’s process and documented on Colorado’s forms.
+3. A Certificate of Medical or Nonmedical Exemption, obtained using Colorado’s process and documented on Colorado’s forms.

 Quicken your child’s enrollment by obtaining vaccination records on approved forms.
 If not possible, a vaccination record from your child’s health care or immunizing provider will be accepted.